earthsteading/complaints-procedure/README.md

 # Code of conduct
-*Earthsteading's code of conduct aims is to empower you to bring together your build team (architect/designer, builder, engineers, et al) to achieve a building of legacy which will stand the test of time.*
+*Earthsteading's code of conduct aims is to empower you to bring together your build team (architect/designer, builder, engineers, plumbers, et al) to achieve a building of legacy which will stand the test of time.*

 Earthsteading as a registered Australasian building surveyor is obliged to provide an exemplary code of conduct for all clients and partners.
 Below you will find details of how interactions and complaints should be handled.
 [Please read our legal terms and conditions for contracting our services](https://github.com/earthsteading/contracting-procedures/blob/main/contracting-procedure.md).